SneakBug8/nestjs-docs-ru/modules.md

 #### Global modules

 If you have to import the same set of modules everywhere, it can get tedious.
-In [Angular](https://angular.io), `providers` are registered in the global scope.
+Unlike in Nest, [Angular](https://angular.io) `providers` are registered in the global scope.
 Once defined, they're available everywhere.
 Nest, however, encapsulates providers inside the module scope.
-You aren't able to use a module's providers elsewhere without first importing them.
-When you want to provide a set of providers which should be available everywhere out-of-the-box, (e.g., helpers, database connections, etc.) you can make the module **global** with the `@Global()` decorator.
+You aren't able to use a module's providers elsewhere without first importing the encapsulating module.

+When you want to provide a set of providers which should be available everywhere out-of-the-box (e.g., helpers, database connections, etc.), make the module **global** with the `@Global()` decorator.

 ```typescript
 import { Module, Global } from '@nestjs/common';